izgzhen/iris-coq/ProofMode.md

 since the behavior of these tactics can be tuned via instances of the type classes in the file [proofmode/classes](proofmode/classes.v).
-Most notable, many of the tactics can be applied when the to be introduced or to be eliminated connective appears under a later, a primitive view shift, or in the conclusion of a weakest precondition connective.
+Most notable, many of the tactics can be applied when the to be introduced or to be eliminated connective appears under a later, an update modality, or in the conclusion of a weakest precondition.

 Applying hypotheses and lemmas
 ------------------------------